Many of us consider ourselves poor at party chit-chat and dread the inevitable question: “and what do you do?”

 Many people are interested in receiving advice on starting or growing their business, so I explain that I am indeed a mentor, though not a coach or a counsellor.
 I am always happy to offer some quick advice, though I have learned to be wary of those people looking for free consultancy or immediate access to high-quality people in my personal address book.

 It is true that my life does involve completely different activities every single day.
 Often referred to as a ‘portfolio career’, this can look very attractive to someone bored with the daily grind of a job in which that they have long since lost interest.

-Ledger has co-authored with Barrie Hopson And What Do You Do?, a comprehensive and well-structured book which explains the ten steps towards creating a portfolio career.
+Ledger co-authored with Barrie Hopson And What Do You Do?, a comprehensive and well-structured book which explains the ten steps towards creating a portfolio career.

 Ledger’s own career started as a health club manager and personal trainer before launching into a career as a TV presenter in Hong Kong, later joining Channel 5 News and becoming breakfast presenter and royal reporter.

 Wisely realising that her time in front of camera was stressful and would one day come to an end, she started her own communications business.
 Ledger’s high public profile secured her first customers, and she soon learned how to build up a network of key influencers to secure a continuing stream of word-of-mouth recommendations.
 Ledger is now one of the UK’s top business communications coaches.

 Everyone starting a portfolio career first takes on any job offered and can fall into the trap of trying to be all things to all people.
 Clients become confused if they receive mixed messages about what you do, and can be wary if you claim to deliver almost everything.
 Ledger decided to focus specifically on the events she really enjoyed and added the most value, only appearing at events where she is personally involved in the production.